47primes/lp-destinations/README.md

     lp-build-destinations /path/to/taxonomy/file /path/to/destinations/file [output/dir]

-If `output/dir` is ommitted, all HTML files will be written to the current directory.
+If `output/dir` is ommitted or is not a valid directory, all HTML files will be written to the current directory.